ljsinclair/featurebase-docs/docs/cloud/my-account/cloud-user-move.md

 ## How do I move my account to another organization?

 {: .warning}
-Accepting the move means you **cannot** access your original organization.
+Accepting the move means you **cannot** login to your original organization.

 ## Step one - delete resources